-However, once you have identified a puppy to me and placed a deposit, that puppy will be marked as unavailable and will be held for you until it is old enough to go home!
+However, once it is your turn to choose, and you have identified a puppy to me and placed a deposit, that puppy will be marked as unavailable and will be held for you until it is old enough to go home!

 ***No Puppy will leave our custody until the payment, in full, is completed and cleared.

 What is Included with my Pomsky Adoption?

 Our goal is to make sure your Pomsky puppy comes home to you ready for family life!
 From the moment they are born, they are hearing all the sounds of daily living.
 As they grow, they are being played with, interacting with other dogs, along with unlimited other stimulants to ensure they are well socialized by the time they are old enough to go to their new homes.